NageshEranki/dune-integrate/README.md

 # dune-integrate

 Module that uses the [DUNE](https://www.dune-project.org/) library to solve the one-dimensional heat equation using FEM.
 The problem is taken from the textbook [The Finite Element Method: Linear Static and Dynamic Analysis](https://store.doverpublications.com/0486411818.html).
 Running this code requires header files from the DUNE library along the CMake build system.
-Please refer to src/oned.cc for the actual implementation of the solution.
-Output is written to file '1d_solution'
+Please refer to [src/oned.cc](https://github.com/NageshEranki/dune-integrate/blob/main/src/oned.cc) for the actual implementation of the solution.
+Output is written to file '1d_solution' as tab-separated values.

 # Problem statement: